Skip to Content

 Known as the ‘Giant Claw’, the Megalonyx was a large ground sloth native to North America.
 Its impressive claws were its most distinctive feature, used to pull down branches and strip leaves.
 These herbivores played a significant role in their ecosystems, influencing the plant life around them.

 Despite their formidable adaptations, they couldn’t survive the pressures of a changing world.
 Human expansion and climate shifts likely contributed to their decline.
-Their extinction is a reminder of the delicate interplay between species and their environments.

 8. Dire Wolf